How did it all start?

 Councillors, representatives of MCG, LTCT and Moortown Primary School have worked with council officers and Scotfield to get the best outcome for the community.

 The housing site, park, and land for the school all received full planning permission and work started on site in January 2015.
+A further planning application to address changes to the levels within the proposed park was submitted and approved in July 2017.
+The legal process to transfer the land to Leeds City Council is now ongoing.

 Friends of Moortown Park